andreaferretti/cello/README.md

 algorithms.
 Other than the sort-based one, we offer the [DC3 algorithm](http://spencer-carroll.com/the-dc3-algorithm-made-simple/).

+Notice that at the moment DC3 is not really optimized and may be neither space nor time efficient.

 To use an alternative algorithm, just pass an additional parameter, of type

 ```nim